Create a marketplace in 15 practical steps

 This version is called the Minimum Viable Platform, or MVP.

-In the MVP stage, it’s ok to do things manually – even if you plan to automate them later.
+In the MVP stage, it’s okay to do things manually – even if you plan to automate them later.
 Many successful marketplace founders have first connected supply with demand manually.
-As a bonus, you learn a lot faster because you’re interacting with early adopters.
+As a bonus, you learn much faster by interacting with early adopters.

 How do you go about actually building an MVP?
 There are a few options:

-The first two are either expensive, time-consuming, difficult – or all these things.
-I recommend the last option.
+The first two methods are either expensive, time-consuming, difficult, or all three.
+We recommend the last option.
 Even if you know how to code, no-code get your first version live a lot faster.

 Here's list of no-code tools you can use to build your MVP